 Ever wondered who polices Facebook?
 This rattling documentary should make for illuminating viewing.
-The Cleaners introduces us to five content moderators, all based in the Philippines, whose services are contracted to social media giants like Facebook, of images and videos that have been flagged as 'objectionable'.
+The Cleaners introduces us to five content moderators, all based in the Philippines, whose services are contracted to social media giants like Facebook, Twitter and Google.
+Every day, these 'cleaners' scan through thousands of images and videos that have been flagged as 'objectionable'.
 There's an obvious toll to sweeping our feeds for sinister material.
 As the subjects present us with their harrowing testimony, it quickly becomes clear how psychologically ill-equipped anyone would be for the violence and pornography they wade through daily.